mever-team/sidbench/README.md

 |               | weights/rine/model_4class_trainable.pth                           | proGAN with four class images |
 |               | weights/rine/model_ldm_trainable.pth                              | latent diffusion with one class images |

+Some models require additional parameters to be defined.

+*FreqDetect* requires two additional files, which are to be specified by the flags `--dctMean` and `--dctVar`.
+By default, these are set to `./weights/freqdetect/dct_mean` and `./weights/freqdetect/dct_var`, respectively.
+If you have downloaded the weights directory and placed it in the root directory of the framework, these parameters can remain unchanged.

+*LGrad* requires the initialization of a StyleGAN discriminator, which is used to extract image gradients serving as image features.
+To specify the path to the pretrained discriminator, use the flag `--LGradGenerativeModelPath`.
+The default pretrained weights are provided in the file `karras2019stylegan-bedrooms-256x256_discriminator.pth`, located within the `./weights/preprocessing` directory.

+*Dire* requires the initialization of a diffusion generative model that extracts image features.
+To specify the path to the pretrained discriminator, use the flag `--DireGenerativeModelPath`.
+The default pretrained weights are provided in the file `lsun_bedroom.pt`, located within the `./weights/preprocessing` directory.

+#### Saving the predictions

 To save the predictions, specify an output file using the `--predictionsFile` flag.
 For example: